 The GSA GWAC PCO is the sole and exclusive government official with actual authority to award the Master Contract.
-After award of the Master Contract, the GSA GWAC PCO may delegate any or all of the contract administration functions, described in FAR 42.302, to a GSA GWAC ACO and a GSA GWAC COR to assist in the technical monitoring or administration of a contract.
+After award of the Master Contract, the GSA GWAC PCO may delegate any or all of the contract administration functions, described in FAR 42.302, to a GSA GWAC ACO to assist in the technical monitoring or administration of a contract.